South Terrace and Hutt Road/Street - Stormwater and intersection improvements

 Frequently asked questions

 Yes, there will be some works undertaken at night to reduce overall impact to the public.
-Primarily, night works will be undertaken to install the new culvert under Hutt Road and South Terrace.
-Night works may also be required for road pavement works.
+Primarily, night works will be undertaken for asphalt road pavement works.
 The nightworks are planned because lane closures will be necessary which will impact traffic.
 Undertaking this work at night will minimise the overall disruption to the public.

 No. This project is independent to the Hutt Street revitalisation project.
 Visit the Hutt Street - Main Street Revitalisation page on Our Adelaide for more information.

-The removal of the dedicated left-turn lane is part of safety improvements under the Australian Government's Black Spot Program, which focuses on reducing crashes and improving road conditions at high-risk intersections.
+The removal of the dedicated left-turn lane was undertaken as part of safety improvements under the Australian Government's Black Spot Program, which focuses on reducing crashes and improving road conditions at high-risk intersections.

-Removing the left-turn lane helps minimise conflict points, particularly between turning vehicles and pedestrians, while also improving safety for cyclists.
-These changes are designed to create a safer and more efficient intersection for all road users.
+Removing the left-turn lane helped minimise conflict points, particularly between turning vehicles and pedestrians, while also improving safety for cyclists.
+These changes were designed to create a safer and more efficient intersection for all road users.

 Get in touch